 Irritable bowel syndrome - aftercareIBS - aftercare

-No one medication will work for everyone.
-Medications your doctor might suggest that you try include:
+No one drug will work for everyone.
+Medicines your doctor may have you try include:

-- Anticholinergic medications taken about a half-hour before eating to control colon muscle spasms and abdominal cramping
+- Antispasmodic medicines that you take before eating to control colon muscle spasms and abdominal cramping

 - Laxatives, such as lubiprostone, bisacodyl , and other ones bought without a prescription

-- Low doses of tricyclic antidepressants to help relieve pain or discomfort
+- Antidepressants to help relieve pain or discomfort

 - Rifaximin, an antibiotic that is not absorbed from your intestines

-Stress may cause your intestines to be more sensitive and squeeze or contract more.
-Many things can cause stress.
-What is stressful to one person may not be stressful to another.
-Some sources of stress may be:
+Stress may cause your intestines to be more sensitive and contract more.
+Many things can cause stress, including:

 - Not being able to do activities because of your pain